How are we supposed to keep our children safe in this world we live in today?

 As parents, we do our best to educate our children in the realm of safety.
 But sadly, while we try to educate, prepare, and plan, the path of doing so is littered with help that isn’t helpful.
 Even our basic understanding of ‘Stranger Danger’, for example, needs to be challenged as it’s not appropriate for real life threats and concerns.

-Navigating how to teach your child safety around things like crossing the road, what to do during an emergency, and even teaching them more sensitive topics like body autonomy and consent can be painless with the right tools.
+Navigating how to teach your child safety around things like crossing the road, navigating technology and the internet, what to do during an emergency, and even teaching them more sensitive topics like body autonomy and consent can be painless with the right tools.
 Having something like a storybook to give children background on issues they may face, like bullying, to understand basic safety measures makes navigating conversations and introducing the topics of safety much easier & digestible for your child.